Updated: Aug 3

 Hey!
-I am so excited to share a tool for collaboration, connection, creation, and curation.
+I am excited to share a collaboration, connection, creation, and curation tool.
 Are you looking for an edtech tool that you can use to curate all your content and teacher finds?
-Maybe you are looking for something to keep all your favorite websites in one place?
-Perhaps you want to have your students create content and show what they know in different ways.
+Maybe you are looking for something to keep all your favorite websites in one place.
+Perhaps you want your students to create content and show what they know in different ways.
 Well, friends, wakelet will not disappoint.
 It is a one-stop tool to create, connect, and curate resources!
 So, let's jump right in!

 What is wakelet?

 Wakelet is a tool that you access for free by creating an account at wakelet.com.
-Once you have a free account, you can explore the library of already created wakelet collections, or you can start to create your own!
+Once you have a free account, explore the library of already created wakelet collections or create your own!
 Please check out some of my wakelet collections!

 Let's talk about how to create one of your own.
 Before you get started, think of the purpose of your wakelet.